This is the third and final post in a three-part series on interviewing in a competitive job market.

 The rest of the conversation was not valuable enough to share, but said “LinkedIn method” was the purported winning methodology of this rep’s “success.”

 You have developed calendar discipline.
 You don’t rely on automation to do your entire sales job for you.
-You follow a disciplined, process approach.
+You follow a disciplined, process-oriented approach.
 And if you think this sounds overly regimented and that time blocks are for inside salespeople, you are wrong.

 So, be prepared to discuss your calendar and how you block your time.
 Discuss the daily disciplines you use to hit your targets because one of the core foundations of a successful salesperson is how they run their day, not how it runs them.

-This is the conclusion of a three part series on interviewing in a competitive job market.
-Hopefully you’ve found this series helpful and the content actionable.
+This is the conclusion of a three-part series on interviewing in a competitive job market.
+Hopefully, you’ve found this series helpful and the content actionable.